Martini-Force-Field-Initiative/GoMartini/README.md

 `create_goVirt` can also be used to apply a bias to scale protein-water interactions.
 The virtual interaction sites are typically used to solely encode the LJ potentials between virtual site pairs that make up the Gō-like scaffold.
 However, non-bonded interactions between these virtual sites and other regular Martini 3 beads — such as the water bead, W — can also be defined.
 This can be particularly useful to correct some issues pertaining to unstable helical transmembrane behavior or over-aggregation of intrinsically disordered proteins.

 #### 4.1.
 Bias a sequence of consecutive amino acid residues
-A bias can be easily applied to a sequence of consecutive amino acid residues by using the `--idp_start` and `--idp_end` flags to define the first and last aminoacid residue number of the sequence to which the bias should be applied and  `--idp_eps` to define the dissociation energy (kJ/mol) of the Lennard-Jones potential used to modulate the BB-W interaction via the virtual backbone beads.
+A bias can be easily applied to a sequence of consecutive amino acid residues by using the `--idp_start` and `--idp_end` flags to define the first and last amino acid residue number of the sequence to which the bias should be applied and  `--idp_eps` to define the dissociation energy (kJ/mol) of the Lennard-Jones potential used to modulate the BB-W interaction via the virtual backbone beads.
 Note that `--idp_eps` can be either a positive value (increasing BB-W interactions) or a negative value (decreasing BB-W interactions).

 A typical `create_goVirt` command for generating a Gō-ready `protein.itp` with added BB-W interaction scaling may look something like this: